8.3. Basic Types of Experimental Design

 8.3.2.
 Randomized Block Design (RBD): Controlling Known Variability

 Recall that blocking is a techinque of grouping experimental units into subgroups (blocks) based on shared characteristics.
 By blocking, we remove the effect of the extraneous variable from our comparison of treatments.
-By ensuring each treatment appears in each block, we can separate treatment effects from block effects.

 Implementation